IBM/ibm-block-csi-driver/docs/csi_ug_install_operator_github.md

-# Installing the driver using GitHub
+# Installing the driver with GitHub

 The operator for IBM® block storage CSI driver can be installed directly using GitHub.
 Installing the CSI (Container Storage Interface) driver is part of the operator installation process.